1973 Staten Island gas explosion

 On February 10, 1973, a gas explosion occurred inside a Texas Eastern Transmission Pipeline tank storing liquefied natural gas in the Bloomfield neighborhood of Staten Island, New York City, while 42 workers were cleaning the tank.
 The tank had supposedly been completely drained ten months earlier, but ignition occurred, causing a plume of combusting gas to rise.
-Two workers near the top felt the heat and rushed to the safety of scaffolding outside, while the other 40 workers died as the concrete cap on the tank rose 20 to 30 ft in the air and then came crashing back down, crushing them to death.
+Two workers near the top felt the heat and rushed to the safety of scaffolding outside, while the other 40 workers died as the concrete cap on the tank rose 20 to 30 ft in the air and then came crashing back down, crushing them.

 The incident was the worst industrial accident in Staten Island's history.
 It resulted in a moratorium on liquefied natural gas storage facilities in New York state.

 Background

 At the time of the incident, Rossville, Bloomfield, and other Staten Island neighborhoods had numerous liquefied natural gas storage tanks.
 In 1970, Distrigas had announced plans to build nine 37,800,000 gal gas tanks in Rossville, of which two were built.
 Opposition to such tanks developed slowly, but by 1971, many Staten Island residents were opposed to the construction of gas tanks.
 Gene and Edwina Cosgriff formed the group Bring Legal Action to Stop the Tanks (BLAST) to protest the tanks' construction after hearing about the theoretical negative effects of an oil spill within the nearby Arthur Kill waterway.
 Patrick A. Mercurio, BLAST's chairman, later said that according to scientists, "an explosion of a tank filled with gas would extend to an area eight miles by one mile—the equivalent of a small nuclear explosion".

 The particular gas tank that exploded had a capacity of 660,000 barrels, and was 108 ft tall with a diameter of 272 ft.
 The tank was owned by Texas Eastern Transmission Pipeline (TETCo) and had supposedly been drained in April 1972.
 However, the tank had a polyurethane lining, which enabled gas to be trapped inside the lining even after the liquid had been drained.
 At the time of the explosion, the men were sealing cracks in the plastic lining of the tank.
 The roof of the tank was designed to collapse in the event of an explosion.
 TETCo officials had been "fanatical about safety", and even on the day before the explosion, February 9, 1973, TETCo officials called Staten Island residents "hysterical" for raising concerns about the danger of storing gas near residential areas.